Power Book II: Ghost: Development

 On July 26, 2019, Starz announced the straight-to-series order with the news that Mary J. Blige would star.
 On February 9, 2020, Starz announced the premise of the series.
 On September 22, 2020, Starz renewed the series for a second season.
 On December 7, 2021, Starz renewed the series for a third season with Brett Mahoney taking over as the showrunner.
 On January 30, 2023, ahead of the third season premiere, Starz renewed the series for a fourth season.
+On March 14, 2024, it was announced that the fourth season will be the series final season and will have two parts.

 Casting

 Mary J. Blige was cast on July 26, 2019, with the initial news.
 On January 14, 2020, Method Man was cast in a main role.
 The remainder of the main cast was entirely announced on February 9, 2020.
 On July 21, 2020, Sherri Saum was cast for the series.
 Two days later, Shalim Ortiz was cast in a recurring role.
 On February 24, Daniel Sunjata was cast as a new series regular for the second season.
 On April 27, 2021, Redman joined the cast in a guest starring role for the second season.
 On June 21, 2021, Paton Ashbrook, Berto Colon, and Alix Lapri were promoted to series regulars while Lahmard Tate joined the cast in a recurring role, reprising his role as Kamaal Tate from the sixth season of Power.
 On October 1, 2021, Frank Whaley joined the cast in a recurring role for the second season.
 In January 2022, Keesha Sharp, David Walton, Monique Curnen, and Moriah Brown were cast as series regulars while Petey McGee joined the cast in a recurring role for the third season.
-In March 2022, Gbenga Akinnagbe, Kyle Vincent Terry, and Caroline Chikezie were cast in recurring roles for the third season.
-Upon the fourth season renewal announcement, Michael Ealy joined the cast as a new series regular for the fourth season.
+In March 2022, Gbenga Akinnagbe, Kyle Vincent Terry, and Caroline Chikezie were cast in recurring roles.
+Upon the fourth season renewal announcement, Michael Ealy joined the cast as a new series regular.

 Release

+The series' official trailer was released on August 4, 2020.
 The series premiered on September 6, 2020 on Starz.
-The series' official trailer was released on August 4, 2020.
 The second season premiered on November 21, 2021.
 The third season premiered on March 17, 2023.
+The fourth season aired in two parts; part one premiered on June 7, 2024, and part two premiered on September 6, 2024.